CuteWaterBeary/AvatarModifyTools/Assets/HhotateA/AvatarModifyTool/README.md

     - prefab : Prefab to be generated; if the root of the prefab has ParentConstraint, the connection will be switched to Constraint and the prefab will be generated directly under Avatar.
     - target : The corresponding avatar's bone.

-    When the prefab is inserted into the avatar's bone using this function, all animation paths referenced in AnimatorController above will be rewritten correctly. <br> <br
+    When the prefab is inserted into the avatar's bone using this function, all animation paths referenced in AnimatorController above will be rewritten correctly.

   For example, if you have an animation that turns on/off the "AvatarPen" object directly under the AvatarRoot, and you move the "AvatarPen" to the fingertip using this function, the Animation path is automatically rewritten and continues to work correctly.

  ### sample code